odinuv/web/en/apv/walkthrough/pagination/index.md

 If you have search function in your person list, you have to decide if you want to paginate filtered results too.
-Because there is usually not much displayed records after applying search filter, you would probably want to hide pagination controles in that case:
+Because there is usually not much displayed records after applying search filter, you would probably want to hide pagination controls in that case:

 {: .solution}
 {% highlight php %}